-5 Enter values in the $\Delta z Z/\Delta x X$ coordinate data entry boxes as shown below.
+5 Enter values in the $\triangle Z$ Z and $\triangle X$ X coordinate data entry boxes as shown below.

 Use the TAB key to switch between the data entry boxes.

 The design should now look like this in isometric view: